facebook/react-native-website/docs/modal.md

 The Modal component is a simple way to present content above an enclosing view.

-> Note: If you need more control over how to present modals over the rest of your app, then consider using a top-level Navigator.

 ```javascript
 import React, {Component} from 'react';
 import {Modal, Text, TouchableHighlight, View, Alert} from 'react-native';